nim-works/cps/README.md

 - Nim's `for` loops work, but you cannot perform any CPS control-flow inside of them; if in doubt, use a `while` loop instead.

+- One cannot `.borrow.` a CPS procedure and get CPS semantics.

 - Generic continuations such as the following won't work without changes to the compiler.